Jada Pinkett Smith Denies Her Alleged Affair With August Alsina

 “Had him crying about it and sh*t.
 This interview had me crying!!!
 But denying it is corny,” said another user.

 Jada and Alsina met in 2015 after they were introduced by her son, Jaden Smith.
-After they met, Alsina said the pair became very close with one another, as he frequently posted photos of them together on social media between the years 2016 and 2017.
+After they met, Alsina said the pair became very close with one another, as he frequently posted photos of them together on social media between 2016 and 2017.
 They also attended the 2017 BET Awards together.
 While Alsina spoke fondly of the actress in his interview, he also mentioned he lost out on business and personal relationships due to his relationship with Jada.

 The time when the alleged relationship stopped between Jada and Alsina remains unclear.
-However, Alsina’s 2019 song, “Nunya” furthered any speculation about their romance.
+However, Alsina’s 2019 song “Nunya” furthered any speculation about their romance.
 Not only did Alsina say the person in the song was an “actress,” but he also added a personal touch that fans felt connected him to Jada.
 In the video for the song, Alsina was talking to someone named “Koren.”
-Fans of Jada’s noticed “Koren” is the Red Table Talk host’s middle name.
+Jada’s fans noticed “Koren” is the Red Table Talk host’s middle name.